 Read on to learn more about this field, the issue of data-driven businesses, and how obtaining a graduate degree in statistics can equip you for a job in nearly any industry.

-Why is now a great time to pursue a career in statistics?
+Why now is the perfect time to pursue a career as a statistician

 According to the Bureau of Labor Statistics, employment of statisticians and mathematicians is projected to grow 33% from 2016 to 2026: much higher than the projected growth rate for all occupations.
 Furthermore, the median annual pay for statisticians in some industries is close to six figures.

 At the same time, there is a general lack of qualified candidates to fill these positions.
-Many of the most in-demand jobs require an advanced degree, meaning that those who possess a Ph.D. in statistical science are extremely valuable to employers.
+Many of the most in-demand jobs require an advanced degree, meaning that those with a PhD in statistics are extremely valuable to employers.

-You may have heard that many businesses and organizations are aiming to become more data-driven.
-In recent years, the amount of data available has been increasing exponentially, due to factors such as massive technological advances and increased internet usage.
+You may have heard that many businesses and organizations aim to become more data-driven.
+In recent years, the amount of data available has increased exponentially due to massive technological advances and increased internet usage.

-Across industries, however, statisticians with strong analytical and communications skills are in high demand: Employers want you to have the ability to explain complex statistical concepts clearly to those who may have less experience in your field.
+Across industries, however, statisticians with strong analytical and communications skills are in high demand: Employers want you to be able to explain complex statistical concepts clearly to those with less experience in your field.

-In sum, studying statistical science can help you achieve a rewarding and dynamic career!
-If you’re interested in learning more about this fascinating field, check out the graduate programs available at SMU.
+Studying statistical science can help you achieve a rewarding and dynamic career!
+If you want to learn more about this fascinating field, check out the statistics and data analytics graduate programs at SMU.